TzachyM/Classisc_ML/README.md

 TzachyHousePrediction.py

-Housing Prices Prediction Competition.
-Regression problem which I approached by preproccesing by visual the data, outliers and NaN's work and feature engineering.
-The data was analyzed by averaging ensemble of random forest, Adaboost and Gradient boosting to achieve the highest accuarcy score.
+Utilized the Housing Prices Prediction dataset to observe the difference between algorithms averaging and algorithms stacking.
+I preproccesed the data and utilized lightGBM, lasso and gradient boosting.
+Stacking was more effective to accurate predict the house prices.

 Tzachy-CancerCostUS.py